All you need is three simple ingredients for this tried and tested recipe for Homemade Lollipops.

 - Lollipop sticks

-- Line two large cookie sheets with parchment paper of Silpat baking mats.
-Fill a large bowl with ice and water.
-Set aside.
+- Line two large baking sheets with parchment paper or Silpat baking mats.
+Fill a large bowl with ice water and set it aside.

 - Increase the heat to medium-high to bring the mix to a boil, stirring until the sugar has disolved.
 Using a small pastry brush dipped in water, wash down the sides of the saucepan to prevent crystals from forming.

 - Boil the mixture for 5 to 7 minutes until it reaches 310°F (hard-crack stage) on the candy thermometer.
 Immediately transfer the saucepan to the bowl of ice water, carefully submerging the sides but ensuring no water seeps into it.
 Swirl the pan for 10 to 15 seconds to help the mixture cool then remove the saucepan from the bowl of ice water.
 If you're using an extract, carefully swirl it into the mixture immediately after you remove the saucepan from the ice bath.